 Yes, as long as it is not during a current lease term.
 And, the housing authority will need to approve the rental increase.

-Does the notice of rent increase to the tenant need to state a reason for the rental increase?
+Does the notice of rent increase to the tenant need to state a reason?

 Is it advisable to always increase rent at the expiration of a lease term?